enaikey00/School-Stuff/PythonProgramming/projectSpaceLA/README.md

 - - - -
 ## 💡 Overview
-The SpaceLA Project, where LA stands for SpaceLaunches, was my final exam for the Python Programming course and the ML & AI course at VET Angelo Rizzoli.
+The SpaceLA Project, where LA stands for SpaceLaunches, was my final exam for the Python Programming course while attending the ML & AI course at VET Angelo Rizzoli.

 The exam involved developing a Python program with the following features: